nyergler/hieroglyph/README.rst

    $ easy_install hieroglyph

 You can also download the `latest development version`_, which may contain new features.
-Hieroglyph supports Python 2.7 and Python 3.3.
+Hieroglyph supports Sphinx 1.2 and later, and Python 2.7 and Python 3.3.

 Using Hieroglyph
 ================